yerraez/create-react-app-template/README.md

 Redux allow to modifying a state from anywhere in the code when is correctly configured.

--You need to create another folders in the folder of redux:
+- You need to create another folders in the folder of redux:

 ** [slices]
 ** [store]